 Each of your design variants can now hold up to 3 formats.

-The first step is to go into your Meta catalog and click "Edit".
+Next, go into your Meta catalog and click "Edit".

 Inside this page, click the gear icon in the top right and go into the "Formats" tab - here, you can choose which formats you wish to use (1:1 is mandatory; 4:5 and 9:16 are optional).